rmrfaria/Big_Data_Genome_Benchmark/README.md

 ### Execution of the different queries

-For the execution of the proposed set of queries, the scripts found in the queries folder must be executed.
+For the execution of the proposed set of queries, the scripts found in the "queries" folder must be executed.
 These create two external files where the total execution time and the execution time per query are stored.